IU-PR/Capstone_project/content/docs/2024/innobazaar/week2.md

   - We have not yet engaged with a tech community or tech forum.
 But if necessary, we can always ask questions in online forums like stackoverflow, quora, reddit.
 - **Learning Objectives**:
   - Become proficient in Django, focus on mastering its capabilities for efficient data management, robust API development, and secure backend operations.
-  - Enhance ability to integrate React.js with Django seamlessly.
-This involves improving skills in handling data synchronization and ensuring smooth communication between frontend and backend components.
+  - Improve ability to integrate React.js with Django correctly.
+This involves improving skills in handling data synchronization and ensuring correct communication between frontend and backend components.
   - Improving frontend development skills, including proficiency in React.js, to be able to develop robust frontend components.
 - **Sharing Knowledge with Peers**:
-  - We have a telegram group chat, to where we also send the links with materials which we think can help us with the project.
+  - We have a telegram group chat to where we also send the links with materials which we think can help us with the project.
 - **Leveraging AI**:
-  - We use ChatGPT and Gemini to quickly access the documentations, and to write repetitive code.
+  - We use ChatGPT and Gemini to quickly access the documentations, and to write repetitive code (for example writing a script to add initial entries to the database, to do some testing).

 #### Tech Stack and Team Allocation
 Because many of our members are backend developers, we have thought of an idea to distribute endpoints between them, meaning everyone gets to write a code for 1-2 endpoints.